thoth-station/adviser/docs/source/boots.rst

     base, a boot unit can adjust this information (remove it completelly or, for example, find a similar GPU model for recommendations) and print an informative log message

+* Adding messages to stack info (e.g. prescription version used)

 * Gate an application build in the cluster based on configured Python package indexes